-Value Added Courses (VAC)/Certificate Courses (CC): A student is declared to have passed in Value Added Courses (VAC)/Certificate Courses (CC) if he / she secures 50% marks in Continuous evaluation.
+Value Added Courses (VAC): A student is declared to have passed in Value Added Courses (VAC) if he / she secures 50% marks in Continuous evaluation.

-Project Work, Seminar and Internship: A student is declared to have passed in Project Work, Seminar and Internship if he / she secures 40% marks in SEE and 50% of marks on the whole (including CIE & SEE).
+Project: For Project stage-1The student needs to score 40% in the CIE of Project Stage-1 for progression to Project Stage-2.A student is declared to have passed in Project Stage - II if he / she secures 40% marks in SEE and 50% of marks on the whole (including CIE & SEE).